Perspective | At a perilous time, the Toronto International Film Festival captured the zeitgeist

 Based on Jessica Bruder’s 2017 book, “Nomadland” could easily have been a romanticized paean to life off the grid, or a despairing slice of downbeat realism.
 In the hands of Zhao and McDormand, it becomes something far more nuanced, expansive and poignant — as much a testament to indomitable resilience and self-sufficiency as it is an indictment of postindustrial capitalism at its most pitiless and destructive. (“Nomadland” arrived in Toronto after winning Venice’s top award, the Golden Lion, making it the closest thing to an Oscar favorite to emerge so far.)

 Capitalism, in a far more grotesque form, lies at the heart of the cynical crime thriller “I Care a Lot” starring Rosamund Pike as a predatory legal guardian.
 Centered on an icy antiheroine reminiscent of Nicole Kidman in “To Die For” and Pike in “Gone Girl,” J Blakeson’s “I Care a Lot” strives for equally poisonous extremes, with uneven and ultimately outlandish results.
 Far more startlingly effective is “New Order,” a superbly crafted dystopian parable by Michel Franco.
 With a stunning sense of staging and pace, Franco begins the story at a swanky wedding in a posh Mexico City neighborhood, eventually taking his characters into the most terrifying depths of a society riven by class disparities, government corruption and amoral self-interest.
 Directed with admirable control and visual style, “New Order” recalls last year’s “Parasite,” which took similar aim at wealth inequality but with far less intellectual rigor and precision.
-Franco has a made a film with just as much brio, and far more substantive ideas.
+Franco has made a film with just as much brio, and far more substantive ideas.

 With luck, both “Nomadland” and “New Order” will be able to go the distance during the awards season to come (because of the pandemic, the Oscars ceremony has been delayed until April 25).
 And some other possible contenders emerged during Toronto, especially in the acting categories: McDormand should be a shoo-in for her seamless, vanity-free portrayal of someone who seems less like a fictional character than an extension of herself, especially as she plays off co-stars who are mostly nonprofessional actors and real-life nomads.

-Lance Henrikson was similarly committed in his ferocious portrait of an elderly man in the midst of dementia in Viggo Mortensen’s “Falling.”
+Lance Henriksen was similarly committed in his ferocious portrait of an elderly man in the midst of dementia in Viggo Mortensen’s “Falling.”
 And Eli Goree was a standout in the ensemble cast of “One Night in Miami,” Regina King’s adaptation of a play about a real-life encounter between Malcolm X, Sam Cooke, Jim Brown and Muhammad Ali (known then as Cassius Clay), played by Goree with the legendary boxer’s signature swagger and wit.

 Mortensen and King made impressive directorial debuts with “Falling” and “One Night in Miami,” as did David Oyelowo with “The Water Man,” a warmhearted, gracefully executed family movie that, along with “Penguin Bloom,” “Good Joe Bell” and others, marked a wholesome departure from the grittier movies that often dominate festival programs.